TieDyeAstronomer/avspec/terminology.md

 - &#10003; Would unify the voice of the documentation, making it clear that everything referred to definitely applies to AVSpec.
 - &#10007; Makes AVSpec sounds more like an independent project, possibly with its own staff.

+## 4. Writing about banned procedures: which wording to use?

+When stating that a procedure is not allowed for AVSpec submissions, what wording should be used?

+1. "Mosaicing is not allowed."
+2. "Mosaicing is forbidden."
+3. "Mosaicing is banned."

+It's probably a good idea to standardize this across the documentation, but we should take care to make sure that whichever we choose works well in sentences of different structure.